-I had my reservations about this movie since it’s a low budget horror movie coming out in January.
+I had my reservations about this movie since it’s a low-budget horror movie coming out in January.
 The month is notorious for having less than stellar horror movies that unfortunately almost always make their money back, urging major movie distributors to continue to make them without much care.
 However, The Bye Bye Man has a great premise going for it.
 If done correctly, The Bye Bye Man himself has the opportunity to join the other iconic horror villains.
 A villain that takes a stronger hold of you the more you think about him is as clever as it is scary.

 What I Liked

 I will give this movie credit for having a tense, and even creepy, opening scene.
-No spoilers obviously, but the cold open set the film in motion very well as we begin by seeing a man attempting to rid the world of the idea of The Bye Bye Man.
+No spoilers obviously, but the cold open set the film in motion very well as we begin by seeing a man attempting to rid the world of the idea of the Bye Bye Man.
 This was the one moment in the film that focused on dread and terror in a character.

 What I Didn’t Like

-However, in a horror film, you can get away with subpar acting at times if you follow it up with a creepy vibe and white-knuckling scares.
+However, in a horror film you can get away with subpar acting at times if you follow it up with a creepy vibe and white-knuckled scares.
 But a lot of the attempted scares just ended with the audience laughing.
 Most, if all, of the scares are carried out with practically zero grace or care.
 This film may end up getting a cult following down the road that view it sarcastically because they’re definitely some unplanned laughs to be had due to uneasy direction.

 The Bye Bye Man also has a serious pacing issue.
-For the first 45 minutes or so of the film, practically nothing happens to the three leads, which leads us to have to deal with poor acting as they crux of our “entertainment.”
-I saw what the film was going for in trying to slowly ratchet up the tension as The Bye Bye Man slowly takes hold, but it was not done effectively whatsoever.
+For the first 45 minutes or so of the film, practically nothing happens to the three main characters, which leads us to have to deal with poor acting as they crux of our “entertainment.”
+I saw what the film was going for in trying to slowly ratchet up the tension as the Bye Bye Man slowly takes hold, but it was not done effectively whatsoever.
 The film was also weirdly edited, which attributes to this pacing issue.
 Scenes abruptly cut and change, sometimes even cutting away from a possible scare to more bad dialogue.

 What I Didn’t Like…Continued